littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+-Universal Sovereignty: Gets an opinion boost with weaker independent empires.
+-Added many triggered opinion modifiers to tilt various civics towards or against each other.

 v2.1.1 (04-19-21) - Spy Stuff
 -Investigation & Security Services gets +1 Encryption and Codebreaking, crime mult reduction down to -10% from -15%.
 -Siege Mentality gets +1 Encryption instead of +5% station hull points